No More Working from 9-5?

 The 9 to 5 workday might not be a way to make a living much longer.
 Flexible working models are on the rise, and current numbers show that only a minority of workers now work traditional office hours.
 Employees in the UK have the right to request flexible working after 26 weeks of employment, and they must be considered and appealed within three months.
 With a range of flexible arrangements available and the demand for them high across generations, could the 9 to 5 working days soon be a thing of the past?

 Current Working Hour Trends

-Recent figures from a YouGov survey found that just 6% of employees worked the traditional hours of 9am to 5pm.
+Recent figures from a YouGov survey found that just 6% of employees worked the traditional hours of 9 am to 5 pm.
 The survey also revealed that almost half of people have some kind of flexible working arrangement, including job sharing and compressed hours.
-The most desired shift was shown to be 8am to 4pm, while 7am to 3pm was the second most popular.
+The most desired shift was shown to be 8 am to 4 pm, while 7 am to 3 pm was the second most popular.
 After pay and a sociable workplace, flexibility was the third most important factor for a good job.
 Respondents also rated convenient location as one of the top criteria.
-However, Peter Cheese, chief executive of HR industry body the CIPD, says that flexible working rates are still low and that more firms need to be open to it.
+However, Peter Cheese, chief executive of the HR industry body the CIPD, says that flexible working rates are still low and that more firms need to be open to it.

 Types of Flexible Working

-Flexible working covers a number of different working arrangements.
+Flexible working covers several different working arrangements.
 They include: